Beginner's Guide / Maya

 If instead of the cube it shows something like "This site can’t be reached" this means that the development server is down, probably because you accidentally closed the first launched instance of your 3D editor and the development server along with it.
 In this case you should launch Maya, or, if the program is already running, start the App Manager again.

 Although very rare, another warning can be shown: "Ouch!
 Your graphics card does not support WebGL."
-This can happen if you're using an outdated or unsupported browser such as Internet Explorer below version 11, or your video card and/or drivers are blacklisted by the browser.
+This can happen if you're using an outdated or unsupported browser, or your video card and/or drivers are blacklisted by the browser.
 Try installing latest Google Chrome/updating your OS/downloading latest drivers, or just find another computer to work on.

 By clicking on the M icon you can open up the main .ma/.mb file of your application.